GD1m/app-skeleton/README.md

 Use it at own risk :)

 Backward compatibility may not be supported.
-Just fork the repository and make something amazing :)
+Just run ```composer create-project gd1m/non-framework-php-starter-kit``` and make something amazing :)

 # Dependencies